hsch/node-goog/README.md

 Note: All paths can be absolute or relative to the location of the current settings file.

+## Acknoledgements
+My sincerest appreciation to Google for open sourcing this awesome toolset.
+Thanks to the jsdoc-toolkit guys (Michael Mathews + co) and to Wouter Bos for his awesome jsdoc-toolkit template.

 ## License

 Copyright 2010 Hendrik Schnepel (hendrik.schnepel@gmail.com)